fcdoc/doc/en/flashduty/conf/template.md

 ```

-9. **How can I view more functions and examples of their use?**
+9. **How can I view more functions and examples of their usage?**
 - Function list: https://github.com/flashcatcloud/sprig/blob/master/functions.go#L97
 - Usage example: View the corresponding _test.go file, such as date test case see [https://github.com/flashcatcloud/sprig/blob/master/date_test.go](https://github.com/flashcatcloud/sprig/blob/master/date_test.go)

-The following are specific descriptions for each notification channel.
+Feishu Application

 ## Feishu Application
 You need to pre-configure **the integration center - Instant Messaging -** integration to send message cards.
 If no custom content is set, the system default template will be used to render all label information: